sphr2k/speedport-pro-reboot/README.md

 # Speedport Pro Reboot Script

 The _Speedport Pro_ router from Deutsche Telekom tends to become slow and unstable after a couple of days, so I decided to reboot it every night.
-This script is definitely not the most elegant solution, but it works.
+This script, which simply simulates the clicks inside a headless Chrome browser using [Puppeteer](https://github.com/puppeteer/puppeteer) is definitely not the most elegant solution, but it works.

 ## Requirements